SiliconLabs/wiseconnect/examples/snippets/wlan/cloud_apps/azure/readme.md

   `E2927BCA4BEBB41DE54DCCDE3148AE6AD8D175C8`

-  **Step 3:** Go to Azure Portal - IoTHub to create new device with authentication type as X.509 Self-signed
+  **Step 3:** Go to Azure Portal - IoTHub to create a new device with authentication type as X.509 Self-signed

   Fill the Device ID field.
-Choose X.509 Self-Signed as Authentication type.
-Enter the copied finger prints into both Primary Thumprint and Secondary Thumbprint fields.
+Choose X.509 Self-signed as Authentication type.
+Enter the copied fingerprints into both Primary Thumprint and Secondary Thumbprint fields.
   Click Save.

   ![Create x509 Device](resources/readme/azurex509devicecreate.png)

   **Step 4:** Converting the certificates to linear array format

-  Copy the generated certificate file (azure_client_cert.pem) and key file (azure_client_cert.pem) into the <SDK_path>/resources/certificates
+  Copy the generated certificate file (azure_client_cert.pem) and key file (azure_client_cert.pem) into the <SDK_path>/resources/certificates.

-  Copy the certificate_to_array.py script from <SDK_path>/resources/scripts to <SDK_path>/resources/certificates
+  Copy the certificate_to_array.py script from <SDK_path>/resources/scripts to <SDK_path>/resources/certificates.

-  Execute the following python commands to convert the generated certificate and key files into linear array format
+  Execute the following python commands to convert the generated certificate and key files into linear array format:

   ```sh
   python certificate_to_array.py azure_client_cert.pem